Gitkubikon/dotfiles/README.md

 Introduction
 ------------
+こんにちわ!
 Welcome to my dotfiles repository!
 This repository contains the configuration files that I use to personalize my Hyprland Arch Linux environment.
-My dotfiles are designed with the philosophy of being beautiful, efficient with resources, and in use.
+I, your humble servant, present to you my dotfiles, which I have carefully crafted to cater to all of my nerdy whims and fancies.

+If you're anything like me, you're probably an anime-loving, ramen-scarfing weaboo, who loves nothing more than customizing your computer to fit your kawaii aesthetic.
+Fear not, my fellow otaku, for my dotfiles will help you achieve just that!

+My dotfiles are so sugoi that they'll make your computer feel like a plushy Totoro, with all the right bells and whistles.
+But don't take my word for it, try it out for yourself!

 Installation
 ------------

-To install my dotfiles, you will need to have `chezmoi` installed on your machine.
-You can install it by following the instructions provided in the [official documentation](https://www.chezmoi.io/docs/install/).
+But first things first, to install these bad boys, you'll need to have chezmoi-chan installed on your machine.
+Don't worry, it's easy-peasy to install - just follow the official documentation (or ask your senpai for help).

-Once you have `chezmoi` installed, you can clone this repository and apply my dotfiles to your system by running the following command:

 ```chezmoi init --apply git@github.com:Gitkubikon/dotfiles.git```